pracks224/Interview_Prep/README.md

   13. What is Java Stream ?
   14. Java Program to sort List of employee by salary using java 8?
   15. Java program to demonstrate all the functional interfaces like predicate/cosnumer/supplier etc. Predicate - test return boolean consumer - returns void and method accept for updating value/print etc and function has apply method return another object  like for transforming etc
   16. Predicate<Integer> vs IntPredicate?
 (Java 8 in Action Page :: 82p)
+  17. What is Java record included in Java 14 ?(https://www.geeksforgeeks.org/what-are-java-records-and-how-to-use-them-alongside-constructors-and-methods/)

 </details>
   <summary>Set -5 : Interview Questions Kafka and Microservices </summary>